Challengermode/OpenTransit/documentation/docs/concepts/generic-broker.md

 ﻿
-The generic broker concept is an abstraction of all the Broker supported by OpenTransit.
+The generic broker concept is an abstraction of all the Brokers supported by OpenTransit.
 It contains all the common features of all the supported brokers.

 ## Common Broker Features